Subregular W-algebras of type A: Introduction

 \subsection{Acknowledgements}

 The author would like to thank David Ridout for countless helpful discussions and feedback on earlier versions of this article.
-The author would also like to thank Thomas Creutzig for interesting discussions about free-field realisations of W-algebras and bosonisation.
+The author would also like to thank Thomas Creutzig for interesting discussions about free-field realisations of W-algebras and bosonisation, and Drazen Adamovi\'c for assistance in dealing with non-generic levels.
 This work is supported by an Australian Government Research Training Program (RTP) Scholarship.